MeltwaterArchive/storyplayer/v2/modules/zeromq/expectsZmqSocket.md

 where:

 * `$socket` is a `ZMQSocket`
-* `$message` is an array containing a multipart ZeroMQ message to send
+* `$message` is an array containing a multi-part ZeroMQ message to send

 If sending the message would cause ZeroMQ (and therefore your process) to block, an exception is thrown.
 Otherwise, the message is sent.